- Special Edition

 Cricket was Barker’s lifelong passion, and he played for the RAF and various Surrey clubs.
 His first cricket book, Ten Great Innings, was published in 1964, followed in 1967 by Ten Great Bowlers.

-Barker continued to write non-fiction titles on mainly cricketing and aviation themes, including a compendium of England–Australia Test matches and authoritative histories of the Royal Flying Corps during the First World War.
+Barker continued to write non-fiction titles on mainly cricketing, survival and aviation themes, including a compendium of England–Australia Test matches and authoritative histories of the Royal Flying Corps during the First World War.
 His final book, Men of the Bombers, was published in 2005.
 He died in 2011.

 - Title: The Last Blue Mountain